COVID-19 support

 The impacts of the COVID-19 pandemic, physical distancing and isolation may cause feelings of anxiousness, stress and worry.

-Visit the Department of Health and Aged Care website to learn more about mental health support services available.
+Visit the Department of Health and Aged Care’s Head to Health website to learn more about mental health support services available.

-You can also access tips to help mental health from the Council for Intellectual DisabilityMental health resources and other supports – Down Syndrome Australia and Beyond Blue.
+You can also access tips to help mental health from the Council for Intellectual Disability, and Beyond Blue.

 COVID-19 stakeholder kit for disability service providers